What is radiation therapy for lung cancer?

 External Beam Radiotherapy: This is the most common type of radiation therapy for lung cancer.
 The radiation comes from a large machine outside your body.
-Most people go to a hospital or clinic for treatment.
-Treatments are usually five days a week for several weeks.
+Most patients come to our facility five days a week for several weeks.

 Internal Radiotherapy: Also known as brachytherapy.
 Internal radiation is seldom used for people with lung cancer.
 The radiation comes from a seed, wire, or another device put inside the body.

 Stereotactic Body Radiation Therapy (SBRT) is an important option for lung cancer patients at Roswell Park.
 With SBRT, patients receive higher and more effective radiation doses, but in fewer sessions, as few as one to three treatments.

 Roswell Park leads the way: How SBRT Works